datapractice/machinelearners/ch_to_do.md

 >The epochal challenge of programming cultures is to venture into the infinity of incomputable probabilities (infinite discrete unities that are bigger than the totality of the whole sequence of algorithmic instructions) that lies beyond both the digital ground and interactive empiricism.
 77
 - the entwining of the models and the data with this text -- it can't be shown in this text, in the same way that it can't be easily shown in the world.
-- complain about all the vignettes and case studies in this area - Mayer-Schonberger, the podcasts, etcs
+- complain about all the vignettes and case studies in this area - Mayer-Schonberger, the podcasts, etcs ch1 Programming: Pick up Python : Nature News & Comment ch1 Python Gets a Big Data Boost From DARPA ch1 p-value.info: Free Datascience books
+ch1: Add diversity of factor, binning, merging in R
+ch1: List methods to use in book
+ch1: Make some big data
+ch1: Programming tools: Adventures with R : Nature News & Comment
+ch1: visualization as method - use Rose, Mitchell

 ## ch vector

+- add things like Spark and Theano and GPUs; also just the cloud -- literal renderings of vector space
 - the tables are not meant to be looked at -- cf. a typical report table; the quote from MF d&P is really relevant here -- present the contrast?
 - the rows are sometimes called 'the observations' -- connect to MF on observation
 - the response column is what has to be constructed -- it is added on